-The nominees for the Class III Directors and their biographical information are as follows:
+The nominees for the Class I Directors and their biographical information are as follows:

-- Remi Barbier's biographical information can be found below in the Directors and Executive Officers section. - Vernon R. Loucks, Jr.'s biographical information can be found below in the Directors and Executive Officers section. - Sanford R. Robertson's biographical information can be found below in the Directors and Executive Officers section.
+- Michael J. O'Donnell's biographical information can be found below in the Directors and Executive Officers section. - Nadav Friedmann, Ph.D., M.D.'s biographical information can be found below in the Directors and Executive Officers section.

 The Company is not aware of any reason that any nominee will be unable or will decline to serve as a director.
-The term of office of each person elected as a director will continue until the Company's Annual Meeting of Stockholders held in 2009 or until a successor has been elected and qualified.
+The term of office of each person elected as a director will continue until the Company's Annual Meeting of Stockholders held in 2010 or until a successor has been elected and qualified.
 Other than the relationships noted in the section "Employment and Other Agreements," there are no arrangements or understandings between any director or executive officer and any other person pursuant to which he is or was to be selected as a director or officer of the Company.